Weekly Market Review – June 15, 2024

 Natural Gas

-International natural gas futures prices declined this report week.
-The weekly average front-month futures prices for liquefied natural gas (LNG) cargoes in East Asia decreased by $0.26 to a weekly average of $16.57/MMBtu.
-Natural gas futures for delivery at the Title Transfer Facility (TTF) in the Netherlands, the most liquid natural gas market in Europe, decreased by $0.45 to a weekly average of $13.97/MMBtu.
-In the week last year corresponding to this week (the week from November 23 to November 30, 2022), the prices were $31.01/MMBtu and $40.01/MMBtu in East Asia and at the TTF, respectively.
+International natural gas futures price changes were mixed this report week.
+The weekly average front-month futures prices for liquefied natural gas (LNG) cargoes in East Asia ascended by $0.32 to a weekly average of $10.51/MMBtu.
+Natural gas futures for delivery at the Title Transfer Facility (TTF) in the Netherlands, the most liquid natural gas market in Europe, declined by $0.35 to a weekly average of $9.38/MMBtu.
+For comparison, on the week last year corresponding to this week (beginning April 19 and ending April 26, 2023) the prices were $11.90/MMBtu in East Asia and $12.84 at the TTF.

 World Markets